quii/learn-go-with-tests/http-server.md

 ## Write the test first

-Before worrying about any kind of domain-level logic, we should get the overall application scaffolding sorted.
-We'll start by testing that if we hit an endpoint we get back "Hello, world" and then wire it up into a real application.
+We can write a test and implementing it by returning a hard-coded value to get us started.
+Kent Beck refers this as "Faking it".
+Once we have a working test we can then write more tests to help us remove that constant

+By doing this very small step, we can make the important start of getting an overall project structure working correctly without having to worry too much about our application logic.

-To create a web server in Go you will typically call [https://golang.org/pkg/net/http/#ListenAndServe](ListenAndServe).
+To create a web server in Go you will typically call [https://golang.org/pkg/net/http/#ListenAndServe](ListenAndServe)

 ```go
 func ListenAndServe(addr string, handler Handler) error
 ```

-The [`Handler`](https://golang.org/pkg/net/http/#Handler) is what you pass in to deal with HTTP requests.
+This will start a web server listening on a port, creating a goroutine for every request and running it against a [`Handler`](https://golang.org/pkg/net/http/#Handler).

 ```go
 type Handler interface {